 K-State Research and Extension — The abbreviated name for Kansas State University Agricultural Experiment Station and Cooperative Extension Service.
 (See separate entries.)
 The short name is acceptable for general use in publications and other materials.
 However, the full name must appear at minimum as part of the disclaimer used on printed materials from all units of K-State Research and Extension.
 Avoid using extension alone because it does not encompass the scope of the organization in Kansas.
 Do not use the ampersand sign (&) in place of the word and.Identify county and district offices by adding a en dash before the name of the local office: K-State Research and Extension – Riley County; K-State Research and Extension – River Valley District.

 KSRE — Do not use the acronym for K-State Research and Extension in publications or documents except in informal, internal documents (such as email messages).
+K-State Research and Extension is committed to diversity, equity, and inclusion in its programs and work force.
+You can read more about it here.
+The DEI page also includes links to other related resources.

 Latin — Do not italicize Latin words and phrases in common usage, such as in vitro and post hoc.

 lay, lie — Lay is an action verb and means to put something down.
 Its past tense is laid.
 Lay the book on the table.
 I laid the baby in the crib.
 The verb lie refers to a state of reclining or resting and its past tense is lay.
 You should lie down if you feel ill.
 He lay on the beach all day.
+(Dreyer has an especially clear explanation of how to use lay and lie.)

 lead, led — Lead as a verb means to guide or direct.
 You can lead a horse to water.
 But as a noun, it is also the mineral.
 The past tense of the verb lead is led.
 He led the horse to water but couldn’t make it drink.